 The Gardens and Grounds

-William and Martha Young brought a new vision to Locust Grove after acquiring the estate from Morse’s heirs in 1895.
+William and Martha Young brought a new vision to Locust Grove after acquiring the estate in 1895.
 They began to purchase adjoining land and built scenic carriage drives along the Hudson River.
 Near the house, Martha Young expanded the formal gardens and today the Cutting Garden preserves her unique style and plant collection.

 A kitchen garden provided fresh produce for the residents of the Locust Grove estate for over two centuries.
 Today, the restored kitchen garden provides a place for visitors to learn about the wide variety of vegetables and fruits grown on the estate over the past three centuries.